Health Encyclopedia

 Call 911

-• Sudden weakness on 1 side of your body or sudden trouble speaking
+• Has sudden weakness on one side of the body or sudden trouble speaking.

-• Very sleepy or having trouble waking up
+• Is very sleepy or has trouble waking up.

 When to get medical advice

-• Pain in your upper belly that gets worse
+• Have pain in your upper belly that gets worse.

 Online Medical Reviewer: Marianne Fraser MSN RN